 Now it’s time to start putting together your website!
 Use photos, videos, and content that align with your campaign’s messaging and values.

-If you’re unsure where to start, there are plenty of templates available online that you can customize to fit your needs.
+If you’re unsure where to start, plenty of templates are available online that you can customize to fit your needs.